Copyright protection for fictional characters: Infringement

-Other sources of protection
+Non-copyright protection

 Protection of fictional characters may also be derived from certain alternative sources in American law.

-Trademark Law: Trademark rights may be enjoyed in a fictional character and can be enforced as such.
-To determine the infringement of the trademark it must be shown that the fictional character has acquired a “secondary meaning”, and that there is a likelihood of confusion to be caused to the public by the defendant's mark which is deceptively similar to the original.
+Trademark rights may be enjoyed in a fictional character and can be enforced as such.
+To determine trademark infringement, it must be shown that the fictional character has acquired a "secondary meaning" and that there is a likelihood of confusion to be caused to the public by the defendant's mark if it is deceptively similar to the original.
 Characters such as Mickey Mouse have been held to have acquired such a secondary meaning and are thus protected under trademark law.

-Right to Publicity: This right traces its origins in the tort of privacy and is the right to prevent others from commercially exploiting one's name and likeness.
-The portrayal of the Marx brothers as characters in a play was held to be an infringement of their right to publicity.
+The right to publicity traces its origins in the tort of privacy and is the right to prevent others from commercially exploiting one's name and likeness.
+The portrayal of the Marx Brothers as characters in a play was held to be an infringement of their right to publicity.

-Dilution: Yet another remedy with its roots in trademark law is that of dilution.
-Under the doctrine of dilution, the plaintiff can seek relief for whittling away of the value of character.
+Under the doctrine of dilution, the plaintiff can seek relief for the whittling away of a character's value.
 This doctrine has been applied for protection of fictional characters including that of Superman.
 In DC Comics v.
-Unlimited Monkey Business, the defendants’ costumes were found to present a likelihood of dilution of the plaintiff's trademark in the Superman character.
+Unlimited Monkey Business, the defendants' costumes were found to present a likelihood of dilution of the plaintiff's trademark in the Superman character.

-Misappropriation: In order to argue for misappropriation of fictional characters, the plaintiff must demonstrate that firstly, there has been an investment of substantial amount of time and effort by him, secondly, the defendant has appropriated the product of such investment, and thirdly, such appropriation has caused loss to the plaintiff.
+In order for a plaintiff to argue that a fictional character has been misappropriated, the plaintiff must demonstrate that a substantial amount of time and effort has been invested into producing said character, that the defendant has appropriated it, and that such appropriation has caused loss to the plaintiff.
 The action of taking the plaintiff's news bulletins and selling to its competitors was held to be a case of misappropriation.